KW Cares

 KW Cares is Granted 501(c)(3) Non-Profit Status

-Under the leadership of Mo Anderson, Vice Chairman of Keller Williams Realty, this dream took flight when KW Cares was recognized as a non-profit organization in 2003.
+Under the leadership of Mo Anderson, Vice Chair of the Board of Directors for KWRI, this dream took flight when KW Cares was recognized as a non-profit organization in 2003.

 2005 | New Orleans, LA